Skip to main content

 Head Nurse & Operations Manager, BSc Nursing

-How Jintara's First Week Compares to Larger Rehabs
+How Does Jintara's First Week Compare to a Larger Rehab.

 These are not criticisms of other facilities.
 They are structural differences that come from operating at a smaller scale with a higher staff ratio.
 For people who want close medical attention and clinical work starting from Day 1, the first week at a small facility is a different experience.